autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 Loosely described, a coverage metric is a measure of how much of the program code has been exercised (covered) during testing.

-In AutowareAuto the [lcov tool] (http://ltp.sourceforge.net/documentation/technical_papers/gcov-ols2003.pdf) (which uses `gcov` internally) is used to measure:
+In Autoware.Auto the [lcov tool] (http://ltp.sourceforge.net/documentation/technical_papers/gcov-ols2003.pdf)
+(which uses `gcov` internally) is used to measure:

 1. Statement coverage